Scholarship Information & Guidelines

 Master’s and doctoral students may undertake:

 - Credit-seeking mobility of 6 to 12 months at a partner institution, leading to academic recognition of the study period towards a degree programme at the home institution,

 - Degree-seeking mobility to complete a full degree at a partner institution.
 The project aims for 50% of students and at least 30% of staff who participate in mobility visits to be women.

-PLEASE NOTE: PhD degree-seeking mobility was only available during the first round of applications, which has closed
+PLEASE NOTE: Master’s degree-seeking mobility is not available for the third round of applications.

 Student mobility – Areas of study

 The hosting partner institutions offer specialisations in the following areas for master’s and doctoral study:

 |Level of incoming mobility||Degree- or credit-seeking mobility||Biomechanics & Rehabilitation Engineering||eHealth||Health Informatics||Medical Devices

 To be eligible for a scholarship, master’s and doctoral students must comply with the following criteria:

 - Be a national and resident in any of the eligible countries covered by the Programme (see Section 2.1)